ssj4maiko/ffos-lantern/README.md

-Current status: Works in the Simulator, not working on the Phone.
-Need to find something to debug...
+Current status: Working, but with fixed options because a certain feature is not yet implemented.